United Methodist Church, Berkeley Road, Bristol: History

 The church grew rapidly in its early years.
 A day school was established by 1867 located in an ancillary building fronting on to Berkeley Road.
 In 1877 a tower was added on the Gloucester Road side, with an entrance at its base.
 Another hall was added to the south on the Gloucester Road, to increase the capacity of the church to 500.
 This development also led to the appointment of the church's first resident minister: Rev. E. Craine.

 By 1900 the church was said to be looking 'old, dirty and dust begrimed...neglected and decayed.'
 A newly-appointed pastor, Rev. J Percival, oversaw its extensive modernisation and refurbishment.
 This included the replacement of 'old fashioned' pews, the installation of electric lighting and central heating, as well as the addition of cathedral glass windows donated by members of the congregation.
-Repairs to the clock in the tower was regarded as a particular priority for its wider social amenity, it having long 'hastened many a laggard southward to the city, and in other directions relieved or quickened many a passer-by.'
+Fixing the broken clock, which 'was a great convenience to the residents of the rapidly increasing neigbourhood', was felt to be particularly important, resulting in a local campaign to fund the repairs.
+It was the only public clock in the area and said to have long 'hastened many a laggard southward to the city, and in other directions relieved or quickened many a passer-by.'
+When the clock broke down again in 1956, there was a similar public appeal to repair this 'Public Clock', followed by a ceremonial restarting on 5 November 1956.

 In 1907 the church became part of the amalgamated United Methodist Church, comprising the United Methodist Free Church, the Bible Christian Methodists and the Methodist New Connexion churches.
 A new lecture hall was added in 1911 to expand the school's teaching capacity.

 Following the Methodist Union of 1932, the United Methodists merged with the Primitive Methodists and the Wesleyan Methodists to form a new church, known simply as the "Methodist Church".
 The merger led to some Methodist churches being closed down where there was overcapacity in a given area.